wp-plugins/simple-history/readme.txt

 == Changelog ==

-= x.x.x =
+= 1.x =
 - Added the Simple History Extender-module/plugin.
 With this great addon to Simple History it is very easy for other developers to add their own actions to simple history, including a settings panel to check actions on/off.
 All work on this module was made by Laurens Offereins (lmoffereins@gmail.com).
 Super thanks!
 - With the help of Simple History Extender this plugin also tracks changes made in bbPress, Gravity Forms and in Widges.
 Awesome!
 - Added user email to RSS feed + some other small changed to make it compatible with IFTTT.com.
 Thanks to phoenixMagoo for the code changes.
 Fixes http://wordpress.org/support/topic/suggestions-a-couple-of-tweaks-to-the-rss-feed.
-- Small fixes here and there, for example changing deprecated WordPress functions to not deprecated
+- Added two filters for the RSS feed: simple_history_rss_item_title and simple_history_rss_item_description.
 - Changed the way the plugin directory was determined.
 Perhaps and hopefully this fixes some problems with multi site and plugin in different locations and stuff like that
 - Style fixes for RTL languages
+- Small fixes here and there, for example changing deprecated WordPress functions to not deprecated

 = 1.0.9 =
 - Added French translation